 "Deep End" (short story) Prime Number Magazine, Issue 131.

-They Could Live With Themselves won a 2017 Silver Medal at the IPPY Awards and was a finalist for the 2017 Maine Book Awards.
+They Could Live With Themselves won a 2017 Silver Medal at the IPPY Awards.

 Order your personally signed copy on my home page by clicking here.
 Books will be shipped within a few days.
-You can also purchase books directly from Press 53, Barnes and Noble, Indie Bound, or ordered through your favorite indie bookseller, and wherever books are sold.
+You can also purchase books directly from Press 53, Barnes and Noble, Indie Bound, or support your favorite indie bookseller by requesting they order it for you.

 Book review, "The Mother-Daughter Narratives" of Maine author, Elizabeth Strout, at Literary Mama.